 Legal custody is making the health, education, religion, and general welfare decisions for your children.
 In Minnesota, there is a statutory presumption for joint legal custody, which means you and the other parent will equally share in making all these important decisions for your children.
 However, there are certain situations in which sole legal custody is in the best interests of the children.
-Our experienced and knowledgeable attorneys will explain the differences between joint or sole legal custody and advise you which is most applicable to your case.
+Our experienced and knowledgeable attorneys will explain the differences between joint legal custody and sole legal custody and advise you which is most applicable to your case.

 Physical custody is the daily care, control, routine, and residence for your minor children.
-In Minnesota, there is no statutory presumption of physical custody; therefore, it can either be joint or sole physical custody depending on the circumstances of your family.
+In Minnesota, there is no statutory presumption of physical custody; therefore, it can either be joint physical custody or sole physical custody depending on the circumstances of your family.

 At Martin & Wagner, P.A., we understand how difficult these situations can be for everyone involved.
 Our child custody attorneys are sensitive to your concerns and the best interests of your children when advocating for your unique legal goals.

-Our child custody attorneys, Becky Martin, and Ethne Hedren pursue the best outcome possible during mediation (state-mandated alternative dispute resolution (ADR)) and through all phases of divorce, paternity, third-party custody and other family law matters.
+Our child custody attorneys, Becky Martin, Ethne Hedren and Melissa Bakeberg pursue the best outcome possible during mediation (state-mandated alternative dispute resolution (ADR)) and through all phases of divorce, paternity, third-party custody and other family law matters.
 Whether we are in the negotiation or litigation phase of your case, we seek to create a custody and parenting time agreement that meets your needs while also fully addressing the best interests of your child.